31clip/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-June-July.md

 ## Closing
 The Community Team has achieved structural independence, implemented critical updates to the rules, and expanded its activity to new regions and services.
 Continued funding will allow the team to meet growing demands and maintain Qubic's standard for safety, engagement, and governance.
+Any excess resulting from positive price performance will be used to continue funding the Community Team beyond the period agreed upon in the proposal.

 ### We respectfully request the Quorum’s support for this funding proposal.